SMFM Biota#

 0

-You can also use the Write Raster option to save this map into your SEPAL account.
-Once you click on Write Raster you should see a message in green informing that your export has been completed.
+You can also use the Write raster option to save this map into your SEPAL account.
+Once you select Write raster, you should see a message in green informing you that your export has been completed.

 Map export complete for the Change type output.

-Then, the file will be located in your SEPAL Files.
-You can download this map by selecting it and clicking on the Download button at the top right corner.
-This will download the output as a TIF file that can be used in a GIS software.
+The file will then be located in your SEPAL Files.
+You can download this map by selecting it and selecting the Download button in the upper-right corner.
+This will download the output as a .tif file that can be used in GIS software.

 Here is a demonstration of the above steps: